All-optical quantum computing using cubic phase gates: Applications

 Alternatively, the same result can be obtained for a $\left|1\right>_{\text{GKP}}$ state as an input by straightforward modifications to the parameters.

 Two aspects of the final state still need to be addressed.
 First, the term $(-1)^k$ is clearly unwanted and in the original proposal of Ref.~\cite{Hmf}, it gets corrected by a displacement in $p$.
 This, however, introduces linear error terms.
-Another option is to run the protocol twice choosing $\alpha=1$ and $\beta=0$ on the first run.
-Moreover, both GKP creation schemes presented in this work can naturally compensate for this term: in the probabilistic scheme this is done by choosing $n=n_0+\frac{1}{2}$ with $n_0\in\mathbb{N}$, while in the deterministic protocol it is sufficient to invert the sign of $w_N$.
+Another option is to run the protocol twice using a $\left|+\right>$ ancilla on the first and an ancilla in the sought after logical state on the second run.
+Moreover, both GKP creation schemes presented in this paper can naturally compensate for this term: in the probabilistic scheme this is done by choosing $n=n_0+\frac{1}{2}$ with $n_0\in\mathbb{N}$, while in the deterministic protocol it is sufficient to invert the sign of $w_N$.
 Second, shaping the overall form of the peaks using $U_1$ mixes the coefficients $\alpha$ and $\beta$, and is thus problematic for some aspired states.
 Moreover, while using a $\left|0\right>_{\text{GKP}}$ state displaced by $\sqrt{\pi}$ as $\left|1\right>_{\text{GKP}}$ state has a negligible effect on the fault tolerance of the code, it heavily influences the calculated fidelities (as much as 10\% for a squeezing of 11.5 dB).
 In order to not distort the results, the fidelities are therefore calculated towards the target state $\alpha\left|0\right>_{\text{GKP}}+\beta\exp\left(i\sqrt{\pi}\hat p\right)\left|0\right>_{\text{GKP}}$ instead of the usual $\alpha\left|0\right>_{\text{GKP}}+\beta\left|1\right>_{\text{GKP}}$.

 In order to test the protocol we are again going to look at the creation of a GKP magic state.
 Not yet considering the gate approximations, its core performance for different squeezing levels when choosing $\alpha=1/\sqrt{2}$ and $\beta=(1 + i)/2$ is plotted in Fig.~\ref{HmagicFidelity}.